syncfusion/blazor-docs/src/treemap/treemap/accessibility.md

 ---
-title: "Accessibility in Blazor TreeMap component | Syncfusion"
+title: "Accessibility in the Blazor TreeMap component | Syncfusion"

 component: "TreeMap"

-description: "Learn here all about Accessibility of Syncfusion TreeMap (SfTreeMap) component and more."
+description: "Learn here all about the Accessibility of Syncfusion TreeMap (SfTreeMap) component and more."
 ---

-# Accessibility in Blazor TreeMap (SfTreeMap)
+# Accessibility in the Blazor TreeMap (SfTreeMap)

-The TreeMap component provides built-in compliance with [WAI-ARIA](http://www.w3.org/WAI/PF/aria-practices/) specifications.
+The TreeMap component provides built-in compliance with the [WAI-ARIA](http://www.w3.org/WAI/PF/aria-practices/) specifications.
 The WAI-ARIA accessibility supports are achieved using attributes such as `aria-label`.
-It helps to provide information about elements in a document for assistive technology.
+It helps to provide information about the elements in a document for assistive technology.

 **Aria-label:**

-This attribute provides text label with some default description for the following elements in TreeMap.
+This attribute provides text label with some default description for the following elements in the TreeMap.

 <!-- markdownlint-disable MD033 -->
 <table>